sflavelle/writing/Incompatible Time (AHiT)/Chapters/04 - Goodbye Hat Kid/03 - Change of Plan.md

 "*Sure is!
 She's making a run.
 I'm not the most glamorous transport, but rest assured I'm the fastest.*"

-"Take his word for it," said the Conductor dangling from his arm and looking like he'd been shocked half to death.
+"Take his word for it, We've been to the moon and back," groaned the Conductor dangling from his arm, looking like he'd been shocked half to death.

 ----